-Note that there is no command named \setmonojfont, since it is popular for Japanese fonts that nearly all Japanese glyphs have same widths.
-Also note that the kerning feature is set off by default in these seven commands, since this feature and JAglue will clash (see 6.1).
+The reason that \setmonojfont is not defined by default is that it is popular for Japanese fonts that nearly all Japanese glyphs have same widths.
+Also note that kerning information in a font is not used (that is, kern feature is set off) by default in these seven (or eight) commands.
+This is because of the compatibility with previous versions of LuaTFX-ja (see 6.1).